mike-gimelfarb/mike-gimelfarb.github.io/_projects/jaxplan.md

 controller.evaluate(env, episodes=1, verbose=True, render=True)
 ```

-The JAX planner is highly configurable and scalable, and is capable of optimizing problems efficiently
+JaxPlan is highly configurable and scalable, and is capable of optimizing problems efficiently
 with dozens or even hundreds of observation or action variables.